boxmls/boxmls.github.io/apps/poller.md

 A Docker service for intelligently polling an MLS for changes and emitting updates.

+## OpenSource codebase

+Please visit [github repository](https://github.com/boxmls/service-poller).
+There you will able to check out codebase, contribute development process or make a fork to have your own development workflow.

 ## Features
 * Responsible for mapping RETS data to JSON RESO standards
 * Sync RETS data almost in real time ( e.g.: properties may be synced every 10 seconds, - depends on [MLS configuration](https://github.com/boxmls/service-mls-api) ).